virunarala/Minesweeper/README.md

 # Minesweeper
 The classic Minesweeper game, now on Android!

+# Installation
+Go to the Releases section to find a downloadable apk

 ## How to play
 - A rectangular board is divided into a grid of squares.
 - Some of the squares contain mines, while the others are empty.